Sbsm157/NPcVAE-OSM/README.md

 <a id="readme-top"></a>

-This Git repository is associated with the article *From linear regression to generative model for explainable non profiled side-channel attacks* available on ```TODO``` .
+This Git repository is associated with the article *From linear regression to generative model for explainable non profiled side-channel attacks* available on [Cryptology ePrint Archive](https://eprint.iacr.org/2026/274).

 <!-- Table of contents -->
 <details>